rsenno/kickstarter-analysis/Written_Report_Draft_In_Progress.md

 ![Outcomes Based on Goals chart](resources/Outcomes_vs_Goals.png)

-In the chart above, the number of successful appears to gradually diminish starting from a high of almost 76 percent in the less than $1000 range and then slowly reducing to 45 percent in the $20,000 to $24,999 range.
+In the chart above, the number of successful outcomes appears to gradually diminish starting from a high of almost 76 percent in the less than $1000 range and then slowly reducing to 45 percent in the $20,000 to $24,999 range.
 In higher funding ranges, the percentage values appear erratic.
 This could possibly be due to insufficient data available for these ranges.

 ### Challenges and Difficulties Encountered